Server recovery

 Enter CentOS Single Mode

-You can enter single mode in CentOS and recover the server as follows:
+To enter single mode in CentOS and recover the server, follow these steps:

 1. Enter e in the Select Kernel version page to enter the Edit booting parameter page.